MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *bNext*
+*bNext*<br/>
- If TRUE, move the tab to the next tabbed group.
+[in] If TRUE, move the tab to the next tabbed group.
 If FALSE, move it to the previous tabbed group.

 ##  <a name="mditabnewgroup"></a>  CMDIFrameWndEx::MDITabNewGroup
  Creates a new tabbed group that has a single window.